 Is Layne Norton's Transformation Possible Without Drugs?

-Yes, the transformation that Layne Norton has achieved would be possible without anabolic drugs.
+Yes, the transformation that Layne Norton has achieved is possible without anabolic drugs.

 It's not like he achieved what he did in one or two years.